This Week in AI: GPT-5.5, Grok 4, and $60B Valuations

 A quick look at recent AI releases including OpenAI's GPT-5.5, Anthropic's quality transparency, and xAI's massive Cursor acquisition rumors.

 OpenAI officially released the GPT-5.5 series this week.
-The rollout includes the standard GPT-5.5 model along with new Thinking and Pro variants.
-These models focus on agentic coding and computer-use accuracy, which you can read about in a recent coding benchmark comparing it with Opus 4.7.
-They also ship with a massive one million token context window.
+The lineup includes standard GPT-5.5 plus Thinking and Pro variants.
+The focus is agentic coding and computer-use accuracy, with a one million token context window.
+If you want benchmark context, this GPT-5.5 vs Opus 4.7 comparison is worth a read.

-In a rare move of transparency, Anthropic published an investigation regarding claims that Claude had "dumbed down".
-They admitted to three specific missteps.
-First, they lowered default reasoning effort to reduce latency.
-Second, a bug in cache optimization made the model forgetful.
-Third, a system prompt change made Claude too brief and less helpful.
+Anthropic published an investigation into claims that Claude had "dumbed down."
+They pointed to three concrete mistakes.
+They lowered default reasoning effort to reduce latency.
+A cache optimization bug made responses more forgetful.
+A system prompt change made Claude shorter and less helpful.

 They also reversed a controversial 2% test that had removed Claude Code from the $20 per month Pro plan.

 Alongside the transparency report, Anthropic launched Claude Opus 4.7.
-This update improves performance for complex software engineering tasks.
-It also features a new "xhigh" effort level for deeper reasoning.
-On the product side, they introduced Claude Design to let users collaborate on creating visual outputs like prototypes and slides.
+The release targets harder software engineering work and adds a new "xhigh" effort level for deeper reasoning.
+They also introduced Claude Design for collaborative visual outputs like prototypes and slides.

-Elon Musk's xAI dominated the headlines by launching Grok 4 and its high-octane counterpart, Grok 4 Heavy.
-Musk claimed the model now rivals the intelligence of graduate students across all disciplines.
+Elon Musk's xAI launched Grok 4 and a heavier tier called Grok 4 Heavy.
+Musk claimed it now rivals graduate-level intelligence across disciplines.

 The Heavy tier is priced at $300 per month for power users.
-It reportedly utilizes five coordinated replicas to solve the most complex reasoning tasks.
+It reportedly uses five coordinated replicas to solve the hardest reasoning tasks.